Providing An Accessible Online Learning Environment For Pupils With Special Educational Needs

 - Be asked 5 revision questions based on what they’ve learnt so far.

 This in-depth training prepares every tutor with the strategies to adapt their teaching methods to suit the needs of every individual pupil they work with.
-Learning skills, such as allowing suitable processing time, are essential for tutoring any pupil in an online environment but can be even more important when working with a pupil with SEN.
+Learning skills, such as allowing suitable processing time, are essential, especially online.
+The best online tutoring websites will do so with all pupils, but it can be even more important when working with a pupil with SEN..

 After completing the Global Training Programme, tutors will receive regular continuous professional development opportunities throughout their time with Third Space Learning.